mvmd-org/mvmd-site/docs/standards/3d-assets/usd.md

 sidebar_position: 2
 ---

-# USD Standard
+# Open USD Standard

-Universal Scene Description (USD) provides metadata standards for complex scene composition and management in the Metaverse.
-This guide covers how to describe USD-specific properties within your metadata.
+Universal Scene Description (USD) is an open-source framework developed by Pixar Animation Studios for the interchange of 3D computer graphics data.
+It facilitates collaboration, non-destructive editing, and supports multiple views and opinions about graphics data, making it a versatile choice for complex scene management.
+Wikipedia

+For detailed information, you can refer to the official USD documentation: [Introduction to USD](https://openusd.org/release/intro.html)

 ## Core Properties